 Andersen published a number of long travelogues, which included: Shadow Pictures of a Journey to the Harz, Swiss Saxony, etc. etc. in the Summer of 1831 (1831), In Sweden (1851), In Spain (1863), and A Visit to Portugal in 1866 (1868).
 Some of his travel volumes, such as In Sweden, contained fairy-tales.

-DEATH When planning the music for his funeral, Anderson requested that, "most of the people who will walk after me will be children so make the beat keep time with short steps."
+DEATH When planning the music for his funeral, Andersen requested that, "most of the people who will walk after me will be children so make the beat keep time with short steps."
 He also wanted a spyhole drilled into his coffin so he could watch his own funeral service.

 After several years of serious illness, Andersen died peacefully on August 4, 1875 at Rolighed, the country seat of the Jewish merchant family Melchior.
 The Melchiors had taken care of him during the final period of his life.
 He is buried in the Assistens Cemetery, in Copenhagen, Denmark.

-1. Various films, such as: (a) The Daydreamer (1966) A partly animated account of Hans Christian Anderson as a 13 year old meeting the fairy tale characters he would later write about.
+(a) The Daydreamer (1966) A partly animated account of Hans Christian Andersen as a 13 year old meeting the fairy tale characters he would later write about.
 With Paul O'Keefe as the young Hans.

 (b) Little Mermaid (1989) A Disney film. a delightful account of the mermaid who wanted to be a whole human.

-(c) Thumbilina (1994) A Don Bluth film with songs by Barry Manilow (d) Hans Christian Anderson 1952 A musical vehicle for Danny Kaye. producer Sam Goldwyn said: "I want you to be sure and see my Hans Christian Anderson.
+(d) Hans Christian Andersen 1952 A musical vehicle for Danny Kaye. producer Sam Goldwyn said: "I want you to be sure and see my Hans Christian Andersen.
 Its full of charmth and warmth."
 Among the songs in the film are "The Ugly Duckling," "Wonderful Copenhagen" and "Thumbelina."

 2. The 1986 television musical The Little Match Girl includes the original version of Cliff Richard's UK Christmas chart-topper "Mistletoe and Wine."